simpleiot/simpleiot/docs/adr/7-jetstream-store.md

 The tree topology can be as deep as required to describe the system.
-To date, only the current state of a node is synchronized and history (if needed) is stored external in a time-series database like InfluxDB and is not currently synchronized.
-Overall this has worked very well and node tree has proven to be an excellent data model.
+To date, only the current state of a node is synchronized and history (if needed) is stored external in a time-series database like InfluxDB and is not synchronized.
+The node tree is an excellent data model for IoT systems.

 With JetStream, we could store points in a stream where the head of the stream represents the current state of a Node or collection of nodes.
+Each point is stored in a separate NATS subject.

 ![image-20240119093623132](./assets/image-20240119093623132.png)